 The problem is that some effects of those shaders need to not be stereoized, like the HUD or some double stereoized effects (sometimes bloom, blur filters, shadows...).
 The regex function tries to not stereoize things that have a depth value of 0 or 1, and in some games it works (most of the HUD of the Kingdom Hearts games).

-The first and most simple solution, which may be partial or fix some things and break others but it's useful many times, is using three hotkeys I offer to disable stereoization in each of the three shaders that control geometry.
+three hotkeys I offer to disable stereoization in each of the three shaders that control geometry.
 They are "j", "k" and "l", and I'll refer to them as "regex 1", "regex 2" and "regex 3".
 And that's also their order of importance, as you'll almost never have to disable the first one.
 A lot of times a mix of regex 3 and regex 2 will fix HUD issues, but regex 2 is usually related to other effects.

-Sometimes, or usually, disabling some of the regex isn't enough to make a game perfect or almost perfect, because you will be disabling more things than needed.
+Use of shader overrides.
+Warning: for advanced users and perfectionistsSometimes, or usually, disabling some of the regex isn't enough to make a game perfect or almost perfect, because you will be disabling more things than needed.
 Or maybe the HUD is related to regex 1.
-In these cases, you need to tell the regex to not stereoize a specific pixel shader.
-This is where things get more complicated, for these reasons:
+In these cases, you need to tell the regex to not stereoize a

 1- Future PCSX2 (specifically GSdx) builds may change the hash of the generated shaders, rendering all game specific fixes useless.
 Still, games don't usually need a lot of these.
 Most of the affected games need between 1 and 3 in my experience.